Turkey–United States relations: Greece (Cyprus, Arms embargo)

 Turkey repeatedly claimed, for decades before the invasion and frequently afterward, that Cyprus was of vital strategic importance to it.
 Ankara defied a host of UN resolutions demanding the withdrawal of its occupying troops from the island.
-About 142,000 Greek Cypriots living in the north and 65,000 Turkish Cypriots living in the south, were forcibly expelled and are forbidden to return to their homes and properties.
-The United States imposed an arms embargo on Turkey in response and relations between the two countries suffered significantly.
+About 142,000 Greek Cypriots living in the north and 65,000 Turkish Cypriots living in the south were forcibly expelled and were forbidden to return to their homes and properties.
 109 Turkish villages were destroyed and 700 Turks were kept as hostages.
 Daily Telegraph described events as anti-Turkish pogrom.